Tutor information

 Elizabeth Garner

 Elizabeth Garner is a novelist and editor with 25 years of experience of story-development in both film and publishing.
 She was written two novels: Nightdancing, which received the Betty Trask Award; and The Ingenious Edgar Jones, which was published to critical acclaim in the UK and USA.
 She has also published a collection of illustrated folk tales: Lost & Found.
-She is a freelance fiction editor and also teaches creative writing for OUDCE.
+She is a freelance fiction editor and also teaches creative writing for Oxford Lifelong Learning.

 Courses